 - Rank Structure.
 TCCs have the flexibility to adjust the rank structure according to their national organizational norms.
-Nevertheless, TCCs must ensure that their personnel have the requisite ability and qualifications. - Female Participation.
-TCCs should make every effort to include uniformed female military personnel in UN EOD units as their presence is a significant advantage in situational awareness when coming into contact with the local population.
-The presence of female personnel in UN EOD units can be helpful in the questioning of female and juvenile witnesses to an incident, especially in mission areas with cultural sensitivities surrounding male interaction with local females and children.
-Wherever possible, female personnel should be included amongst the command and staff, operations, logistics and interpreter personnel. - Specialist Skills.
+Nevertheless, TCCs must ensure that their personnel have the requisite ability and qualifications. - Participation of Women.
+TCCs should make every effort to include women military personnel in UN EOD units as their presence is a significant advantage in situational awareness when coming into contact with the local population.
+The presence of women military personnel in UN EOD units can be helpful in the questioning of women and youth witnesses to an incident, especially in mission areas with cultural sensitivities surrounding male interaction with local women and children.
+Wherever possible, women military personnel should be included amongst the command and staff, operations, logistics and interpreter personnel. - Specialist Skills.
 Technical and specialist personnel should be fully qualified in their respective areas of specialization in line with Annex B. - Communications.
 All personnel within the units should be able to operate the unit's communications equipment.